zendesk/log4shell-tester/README.md

 To test the LDAP queries run `ldapsearch -x -b "<unique ID>" -H ldap://localhost:8636/`

 You will need to refresh the page to see the connections.

+### UUID String

+All UUID strings are now prepended with "SECTESTING_" to make it easier for security teams to find tested endpoints in logs.